 Account transactions

-In the account transactions section, category options are listed in a table that is difficult for screen reader users to understand.
-Account transactions also have accessibility issues, which are described in the General section of this accessibility report.
+Account transactions have accessibility issues, which are described in the General section of this accessibility statement.

 Salary details